 The chi-square tests the hypothesis that the two groups (e.g., gender and employment status in the above example) are not related.
 To determine the validity of this hypothesis, the “actual” values (values that actually were observed) are compared to the “statistically expected” values (calculated values based on the sum of actual values that one would expect assuming the hypothesis is valid).
 Based on the difference between the actual value and the statically expected value, the chi-square test result either accepts or rejects the hypothesis with a certain confidence level.

-Using the above data in our interactive chi-square calculator, the actual values are NOT significantly different than the statistically expected values at the 95% confidence level.
+When a chi-square test is applied, the actual values are NOT significantly different than the statistically expected values at the 95% confidence level.
 This means that (i) one can NOT successfully assert with 95% confidence that discrimination has occurred, and (ii) there is more than a 5 percent chance that the layoff pattern occurred by chance.
 Interestingly, this conclusion remains the same even if one reduces the confidence level to 80%.
 This is exactly the opposite conclusion that the EEOC’s and DOL’s 80% test provided using this same data.

-A screenshot of the calculator with the input and test results follows:
+A screenshot of a chi-square calculator with the input and test results follows:

 Different results between the 80% rule and the chi-square test are quite common in sample sizes that are small.
 However, differences between conclusions from the two tests regularly occur even when the sample sizes are large.
 Here are some general observations about the discrepancies: